 DKIM allows the sending server to sign your emails with a unique key.
 If someone decides to send an email using your domain name, they will not have this key.
 So email service providers will detect that and put the fraudster’s email in the spam folder.

-For example, let’s learn the hosting for Reserved.com.
+For example, let’s find out the hosting for Reserved.com.

 After the check-up, we see that according to NS records, the authentication should be set up in the Cloudflare hosting.

 Let’s take Hostinger to show how to add records.
-You can do it with another hosting, only the interface will be different.
+You can do it with any other hosting, only the interface will be different.

 Go to the hosting homepage, find the domain you need in the Domain tab, then click on the Manage button next to it.